kraftb/Arduino-Synth/README.md

 against this as it could possible damage your Arduinos output stage!!!
 Try at your own risk.

+The shown parts create a low pass filter at about 10 kHz and a capacitive coupling to the speaker/headphone/line-out.

 As the output pin has a very limited current source capability you will most probably need an additional amplifier stage, connect it to some active speakers or connect it to the line-in of the amplifier of your home stereo.